gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 It is geometry.

-The twin "paradox" is resolved by taking seriously the geometry of spacetime — by treating time as a geometric dimension with its own metric structure.
+The twin "paradox" is resolved by taking seriously the geometry of spacetime, by treating time as a geometric dimension with its own metric structure.